eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

               name: <config-map-name>
               key: <key-name>
         - name: DB_HOST
-          valueFrom: (injects a key/value pair from the secret as an environment variable)
+          valueFrom: # injects a key/value pair from the secret as an environment variable
             secretKeyRef:
               name: <secret-name>
               key: <key-name>
-        envFrom: (injects the entire configmap as an environment variables)
+        envFrom: # injects the entire configmap as an environment variables
         - configMapRef:
             name: <config-map-name>
         - secretRef:
             name: <secret-map-name>
+      terminationGracePeriodSeconds: 30 # grace period for kubelet to wait between triggering a shut down of a failed container, default is 30s
 ```

 * To scale a replicaset you can use: